 - Choose the Navigation category tab.

-- Press the Indoor Positioning System icon to add the control to your project.
+- Press the Indoor Positioning System icon to add the robot skill to your project.

 There are three variables created that return the current status of the IPS navigation and heading degrees of the robot.
 These variables in EZ-Script can be used to identify when the robot is navigating and what direction it is moving.